 Kate Hale is a Consultant in Itad’s Fragile and Conflict-Affected States theme, having joined the company in 2013.

-Kate has five years of experience in humanitarian aid and international development, spanning sectors including refugees and forced migration, human rights, justice, civil society, and education.
+Kate has six years of experience in humanitarian aid and international development, spanning sectors including refugees and forced migration, human rights, justice, civil society, and education.
 She has a strong interest in the psychosocial effects of conflict, conflict prevention, reconciliation, the political-development nexus and the application of international humanitarian law, and in the use of evidence to inform policy and decision making.

 |Languages:||English (Mother Tongue), French|

 Cambodia, Democratic Republic of Congo, Kenya, Nigeria, Senegal, Tanzania, Uganda

 University of Cambridge

 Hope of Children and Women Victims of Violence, Uganda

 Public and Corporate Economic Consultants